Skip to content

 Why Group Health Insurance Is Different for Physician Practices

-This is why physician practices benefit from a customized group health insurance strategy rather than a generic small-business plan.
+For this reason, physician practices often benefit from a customized group health insurance strategy rather than a generic plan that was designed to be “good enough” for a broad small-group market.

 Group Health Insurance Options for Physician Practices